 Using a diode laser, Dr. Mandel will make a small abrasion, as well as several passes through your soft palate.
 The palate stiffens as it heals, preventing the palate from collapsing during sleep, ultimately eliminating the area of obstruction.
 This quick, minimally invasive procedure is performed under IV sedation in about 3 minutes.

-South Florida Sinus and Allergy Center offer a range of minimally invasive nasal procedures.
+Florida Sinus & Snoring Specialists offer a range of minimally invasive nasal procedures.
 Examples include balloon sinuplasty, septoplasty, turbinate reduction, nasal polyp removal, and more.
 A combination of these procedures takes roughly 15-20 minutes and can help ensure a lifetime of better breathing and healthier sleeping.

 Are you looking for relief from your struggle with Obstructive Sleep Apnea?
-South Florida Sinus and Allergy Center has a treatment tailor-made just for you.
+Florida Sinus & Snoring Specialists has a treatment tailor-made just for you.
 Call us to make an appointment at 954-983-1211, or request an appointment online today.